Sequence point

-A sequence point defines any point in a computer program's execution at which it is guaranteed that all side effects of previous evaluations will have been performed, and no side effects from subsequent evaluations have yet been performed.
-They are often mentioned in reference to C and C++, because they are a core concept for determining the validity and, if valid, the possible results of expressions.
+In C and C++, a sequence point defines any point in a computer program's execution at which it is guaranteed that all side effects of previous evaluations will have been performed, and no side effects from subsequent evaluations have yet been performed.
+They are a core concept for determining the validity of and, if valid, the possible results of expressions.
 Adding more sequence points is sometimes necessary to make an expression defined and to ensure a single valid order of evaluation.

-With C++11, usage of the term sequence point has been replaced by sequencing.
-There are three possibilities:
+Documentation for C11 and C++11 stopped using the term "sequence point" and now uses alternative terms: